D-Programming-Man/Pseudo/README.md

 User Stories for Sprint 2:

+* As a user, I want to write functions so that I don't have to write a bunch of lines over again

-* As a user, I want to save and load my Pseudo code in the GUI
+* As a user, I want to create if-statements so that I can branch and execute different code

-* As a user, I want a button to translate and execute my Pseudo code into Python code
+* As a user, I want to loop code so that I don't have to copy multiple lines of code over again

-* As a user, I want to see my Python code along side my Pseudo file
+* As a user, I want to loop my code by specifying a condition

-* As a user, I want to see my outputs from my Psuedo file with the "Display" keyword
+* As a user, I want to add comments to part of my code so that I can summarize each code section

 Completed:

-* As a user, I want to save and load my Pseudo code in the GUI

-* As a user, I want a button to translate and execute my Pseudo code into Python code

-* As a user, I want to see my Python code along side my Pseudo file

-* As a user, I want to see my outputs from my Psuedo file with the "Display" keyword
+* NONE

 TODO: